Fermentation CO₂ Production Calculator

 This equation shows that one mole of glucose (180 grams) produces two moles of ethanol (92 grams) and two moles of carbon dioxide (88 grams).
 From a mass perspective, fermentation of 100 grams of glucose yields approximately 48.9 grams of CO₂.
 However, not all fermentable material is 100% glucose; sugars in fruits, grains, and honey have different molecular weights.
 Using an average molecular weight for "sugar" (approximately 180 g/mol), the theoretical CO₂ yield is approximately 0.489 grams of CO₂ per gram of sugar.
 In practice, fermentation efficiency varies: some microbes produce more metabolic byproducts other than ethanol, some sugar is used for biomass growth, and some fermentations are incomplete.

 To convert mass of CO₂ to volume, we apply the ideal gas law.
 At standard temperature and pressure (STP: 0°C, 1 atm), one mole of gas occupies 22.4 liters.
 CO₂ has a molecular weight of 44 g/mol, so one gram of CO₂ occupies approximately 0.51 liters at STP.
 At room temperature (20°C), one gram of CO₂ occupies about 0.56 liters.
-The calculator uses room-temperature conditions:
+The calculator uses 20°C as its reference and scales gas volume by the entered fermentation temperature:

 A homebrewer is fermenting a 10-liter batch of ale with 100 g/L of fermentable sugar (typical for a moderate-strength ale).
 Typical beer fermentation converts about 75% of the sugar to ethanol and CO₂.
 The calculation proceeds as follows: